scourgethetracker/scourgethetracker.github.io/docs/_posts/2025-08-06-Gmail-Backup-to-Google-Drive.md

 I'd been putting off creating a proper Gmail backup solution for months, mainly because most existing tools either cost money, require complex setup, or don't give me the control I want over the backup format and organization.
 When I finally decided to tackle this project, I knew exactly what I wanted: a solution that would run automatically, avoid duplicates, organize everything sensibly, and give me full control over the process.

 Google Apps Script seemed like the perfect platform since it has native Gmail API access and can run on Google's infrastructure.
-What I didn't expect was how many gotchas I'd run into along the way, particularly around execution timeouts, JavaScript compatibility, duplicate prevention, and most importantly - ensuring everything stays properly organized and doesn't clutter up my Google Drive root directory.
+What I didn't expect was how many edge cases, error conditions, and production-hardening challenges I'd encounter along the way.
+What started as a simple backup script evolved into a robust, enterprise-grade solution that could handle anything Gmail could throw at it.

-## What I wanted vs what I needed
+## What I wanted vs what I needed (and what I learned I really needed)

 Going into this project, I had a pretty clear vision of what I wanted to accomplish: